What is CBD

 CBD for recovery

 CBD is different things to different people.

 For some, it's an integral part of their health and wellness program.
 So, they use it to sleep better, improve focus, boost energy, and speed muscle recovery.
-For others, CBD is the answer to chronic pain, sleep disorders like insomnia, seizures, stress, and anxiety.
+For others, CBD is the answer to chronic pain, sleep disorders, stress, and anxiety.